IBM/z_ansible_collections_doc/source/collections_content/collection-life-cycles.rst

 Severity descriptions describe the impact to the customer.
-Severity assignment is only applicable to customers who obtain Ansible for IBM Z collections from Ansible Automation Platform and entitled for Z.
+Severity assignment is only applicable to customers who obtain Ansible for IBM Z collections from Ansible Automation Platform and are entitled for IBM Z.

-For community issues, severity is decided on by team who triages the issue which will also be used for planning the change.
+For community issues, the severity and delivery is set by the team who triages the issue.

 +----------+----------------------------------------------------+
 | Severity | Description                                        |